Graduation research Chantal Blom – part 3 research report

-About 3 months ago I told you about the data science graduation project I worked on together with Business Data Challengers and the Dutch Handball Association (NHV).
+About 3 months ago I talked about the data science graduation project I worked on together with Business Data Challengers and the Dutch Handball Association (NHV).

 In this report I will briefly describe the three phases of the project.